 Sgwd Yr Eira (no, I do NOT know how to pronounce it) is the highlight of the walk- although all of it is pretty impressive!
 It's possible to walk behind the waterfall and, if you time it right, you can be there all by yourself.

-We visited in May half term and, although it was busy, it was not crowded and there was plenty of space to enjoy a picnic.
+We visited in May half term as part of our Wales Way driving trip and, although it was busy, it was not crowded and there was plenty of space to enjoy a picnic.